 How Mindfulness Can Help with Stress Management

 One of the greatest techniques of mindfulness for stress management is called the STOP technique.
-This technique is an acronym that consists of 4 steps which are Stop what you are doing, Take a few deep breaths, Observe your surroundings, and then Proceed mindfully and thoughtfully.
-Through this simple technique, you can give yourself internal space to respond to stress more compassionately rather than letting emotional reactivity take you down a negativity spiral.
+This technique is an acronym that consists of 4 steps which are Stop what you are doing.
+Take a few deep breaths, Observe your surroundings, and then Proceed mindfully and thoughtfully.
+You can give yourself internal space to respond to stress more compassionately.
+This is rather than letting emotional reactivity take you down a negativity spiral.

 How Mindfulness Can Help with Anxiety

 Mindfulness is also commonly used as a popular tool for coping with anxiety.
 Mindfulness practice directly targets the common symptom of anxiety of rumination or maladaptive thinking processes.
 Often when you are feeling anxious, you may get caught in negative or obsessive thoughts.
-But by practicing mindfulness, it can take you out of these thinking patterns and switch you into a more embodied experience instead.
+Mindfulness can take you out of these thinking patterns and switch you into a more embodied experience instead.

 The primary way that mindfulness helps to cut through anxiety is through the emphasis on acceptance.
 Anxiety is often spurred along by a lack of acceptance, but mindfulness helps you to accept things as they are, rather than how you want them to be.
 The practice of mindfulness is actually perfectly summarized by the serenity prayer: